pjy8584/github_practice/README.md

-This project is for github practice.
+This project is for github practice